I-2-3-15.Notice of Hearing

 In some cases, newly submitted medical evidence or correspondence may include an address change.
-Therefore, whenever possible, HO staff should check any newly submitted medical evidence or correspondence for a possible address change.
+Therefore, whenever possible, OHO staff should check any newly submitted medical evidence or correspondence for a possible address change.

-To reduce the likelihood of a remand from the Appeals Council (AC) for an address issue, HO staff will associate any queries obtained in the D section of the claim(s) file.
+To reduce the likelihood of a remand from the Appeals Council (AC) for an address issue, OHO staff will associate any queries obtained in the D section of the claim(s) file.

 C. Notice of Hearing Forms

 1. In General

-HO staff can generate notice of hearing templates from the Document Generation System (DGS).
-DGS includes the standardized notices of hearing to use in all case types as well as standardized amended notices of hearing and notices of continued hearing.
+OHO staff can generate notice of hearing templates from the Document Generation System (DGS) and HACPS.
+DGS and HACPS include the standardized notices of hearing to use in all case types as well as standardized amended notices of hearing and notices of continued hearing.

-DGS includes a Spanish version of each template.
+DGS and HACPS include a Spanish version of each template.
 See HALLEX I-2-3-45 for more information on when to send a Spanish version of the notice of hearing.

 For blind or visually impaired claimants, see HALLEX I-2-3-50 for special notice options.

 2. Special Video Teleconferencing (VTC) and Telephone Considerations

-Appropriate language options are available in DGS for a variety of situations including when hearing participants will appear via VTC or telephone.
+Appropriate language options are available in DGS and HACPS for a variety of situations including when hearing participants will appear via VTC or telephone.
 The available options include:

-Claimant only appears before the ALJ by VTC or telephone;
+Claimant only appears before the administrative law judge (ALJ) by VTC or telephone;